crearis/odoo-in-vue/README.md

-# Odoo Dev EZ
+# Odoo In Vue

-Odoo Dev EZ is a repo that assists with developing typical business apps with Odoo 13.
+Odoo In Vue is a repo that assists with developing typical business apps with Odoo.
 It already includes some free add-ons modules from the Odoo community.

 It also includes a very simple VueJS app that connects to the Odoo server through its RPC API.
 The VueJS app uses the